FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th May 2024.md

 to the Housing Strategic Policy Committee for further consideration along with

-any updates on a national Differential Rents Scheme.--- 18
+any updates on a national Differential Rents Scheme.
+---
+18

 **Suspension of Standing Order No. 4**: At this point in the Meeting, the Mayor drew attention